Post-purchase onboarding flow

 We found that most users who go through the onboarding flow are able to complete the task in minutes, without experiencing any noticeable frustrations or blockers.
 They can easily invite everyone on their leadership team to sign up for The Key.

-In the first few weeks (7-29 July), 58.7% of new joining schools reached the target number of registered users - well short of the 80% target we had set.
-However, the success rate was 92.9% when looking just at schools that had purchased membership directly from us, rather than getting membership as part of a group deal with the local council or another overarching organisation.
+In the first few weeks (7-29 July), 92.9% of schools reached a higher number of registered users than the target we had set - well above the 80% we were aiming for.
+We did note that the overall success rate was lower (58.7%), as this also included schools that got their membership indirectly, as part of a group deal with the local council or another overarching organisation.

 57.5% of users successfully completed the journey.
 36 of the 82 schools that went through the onboarding flow (43.9%) succesfully confirmed or invited users with key (decision-making) roles, such as the headteacher and school business manager.
 39 of the 82 schools (47.6%) also invited others on their school's leadership team to join The Key.